 About autism spectrum disorder

-two children with ASD are the same, they all face challenges in
+Although no two children with ASD are the same, they all have:

 What causes autism spectrum disorder?